weaversa/cryptol-course/labs/Transposition/CommonPropertiesAnswers.md

 Because the DES exercises were so much fun last time, let's revisit them with our newfound appreciation for higher-order functions!
-(For exercises in this module, add your answers to empty `Xcryptol session` prompts.)
+(For exercises in this module, add your answers to empty `Xcryptol-session` prompts.)

 **EXERCISE**: Use `boolector` to reverse `DES.encrypt` for